 To develop this map, we incorporated 10 data feeds from across our 30 coalition agencies.
 The map refreshes every 20 seconds, using this constantly updated information.

 How do you help travelers vital knowledge they need to navigate border checkpoints?
 As our clients at NITTEC discovered, Google Maps Platform.
 Here's their story.

 There’s a lot of traffic activity at the border of Western New York State and Southern Ontario.
-Every month, an average of one million vehicles cross the three bridges with border checkpoints between the U.S. and Canada.
+Every month, an average of 1 million vehicles cross the three bridges with border checkpoints between the United States and Canada.
 Our job at Niagara International Transportation Technology Coalition (NITTEC) is to help vacationers and commuters in the Niagara Falls area see any traffic and road issues that might stand in their way.
-That’s why we created our new map — built with Google Maps — which takes a complex mix of data from local, state and federal agencies and gives drivers a single view of their trip.
+That’s why we created our new map — built with Google Maps Platform — which takes a complex mix of data from local, state and federal agencies and gives drivers a single view of their trip.

 We’ve used Google Maps Platform on the NITTEC website since 2007.
 Since then, we have developed a multi-layered map as part of our efforts to improve traffic movement in the cross-border region.
 This map uses the Google Maps API to help us pull together a wealth of useful data, including construction projects, delays and border crossing times.
 This information is available piecemeal from other agencies, but a traveler would have a hard time patching together a true picture of traffic conditions at the border, especially since it involves data from two countries.